-- Most Bio/BME students take ES 53 in sophomore fall, though some take the course in fall of first year - While not strictly required for the SB program, many premed SB students take LS 1b (beyond concentration requirements)
+- Most Bio/BME students take ES 53 in sophomore fall, though some take the course in fall of first year. - Physics is a co-req for ES 53.
+It is highly recommended to start physics in the first year. - While not strictly required for the SB program, many premed SB students take LS 1b (beyond concentration requirements), but it need not be taken in the first year.